Translate your Android app’s strings.xml

 textView.setText("Welcome back!");

-Hardcoded strings won’t be extracted by PTC, so they’ll stay in English and won’t be translated at all.
+Hardcoded strings won’t be extracted by PTC, so they’ll stay in English and won’t appear translated in your app.

 Correct – One complete string with placeholders: